Migration from Legacy Infrastructure to Modern Infrastructure

 Copper Switch-off in the telephone network following the migration from copper-based services to fibre-based services

-The majority of fixed line telephone and broadband connections are delivered to premises using copper lines.
+Copper lines serve a significant proportion of fixed line and broadband connections in Ireland.
 The copper line technology was originally designed to deliver telephony services (i.e. voice services) at a fixed location.
 Copper-based networks (legacy infrastructure) were not designed to carry large amounts of data or internet traffic.

 As electronic communications have evolved there are now greater demands on communication systems to carry increasing volumes of data traffic.
 It is apparent that there are now physical limitations on copper networks to cater for today’s requirements of faster and more reliable data services and more flexible telephony services.
 Such telecommunication services can be better served by more modern infrastructure, such as fibre-based networks.

-In that context, Eircom is continuing to expand its fibre network (which is expected to be complete in 2026), while National Broadband Ireland (NBI) is rolling out a fibre network in the rural areas of the country (which is expected to be complete in 2027).
-These network developments will likely result in fibre-based services becoming more widely available at homes/premises, with Retail Service Providers (including Eircom’s own retail arm, eir) actively selling fibre-based products to these homes/premises resulting in the gradual termination of copper-based services.
+In that context, National Broadband Ireland (‘NBI’) is rolling out a fibre network in the Intervention Area as defined by the Department of the Environment, Climate and Communications (‘DECC’), consisting of areas which will not be covered by commercial deployments (primarily the rural areas of the country).
+Meanwhile, eir, SIRO and Virgin Media are all continuing to expand their fibre networks in the Commercial Area, located outside of this Intervention Area.
+These network developments will result in fibre-based services becoming more widely available at homes/premises, with Retail Service Providers actively selling fibre-based products to these homes/premises resulting in the gradual reduction in the use of copper-based services.
 Over the coming years, with the widespread availability of fibre-based networks and other modern technologies, the copper network will eventually be switched off (Copper Switch-off).

 On 9 April 2021, ComReg published Information Notice 21/35 (available here) welcoming Eircom’s initiative and confirming that ComReg would engage with Eircom and other stakeholders on this important matter and would consult publicly in due course.